MayNiklas/eduroam-flake/README.md

 Also: it took me some time to figure out, you need to use `dbus-python` instead of `pydbus`.
 This repository might save people time in case they find it by googling `NixOS Eduroam`.
 This repository might be helpful for documentation purposes.

+The script is fetched at runtime and is not cached in the nix store anymore.
+This not only disables hash verification but also does not cache the python script in the nix store.

 ## Usage

 > This script assumes you are using NetworkManager.